Annual Report on Project XL Activities

 Figure 1.
 Change in waste totals over time.

-Awareness (EPI 6)
+Environmental Awareness (EPI 6)

 The Environmental Awareness Survey for 2005 was completed by 128 people in the Chemistry Department (Table 6).
 The survey was divided into four sections.
 Questions 1-8 were knowledge questions that have been asked in previous years.
 There were no significant differences seen in knowledge about lab procedures, except that undergraduates (understandably) have lower scores because they have had more limited training.
 These questions continue to point out where we need to provide better training.
 The addition of web-based training may be the difference that we need to get people to understand certain principles like how a fume hood works.